EU's Rehn says swift action needed to contain euro

 Rehn said it was clear from his talks with governments in Germany, the Netherlands, Finland and other states that euro bonds could only be adopted at the end of a process of much deeper economic union.

-"The necessary pre-condition for any serious move (on euro zone bonds) is further reinforcement of economic government towards a fiscal union," he said.
+"The necessary pre-condition for any serious move (on euro zone bonds) is further reinforcement of economic government toward a fiscal union," he said.

 However, he underlined the need for a "community method" in building this fiscal union, rather than "directorates of two countries or more," and stressed that Germany would have to co-operate with its partners.